Thailand

 • What is the LGBTQ+ friendliness like in Thailand?

 Thailand is generally considered one of the most LGBTQ+-friendly countries in Asia, with a visible and largely accepted LGBTQ+ community, particularly in major cities and tourist areas like Bangkok, Phuket, and Pattaya.
-While same-sex marriage is not yet legally recognized, there is a strong social tolerance and a vibrant gay scene in many destinations.
+Same-sex marriage has been legal since January 2025, and there is strong social tolerance and a lively gay scene in many destinations.
 Public displays of affection might still draw stares in more conservative or rural areas, but outright hostility or harassment is rare.

 • What are common local etiquette mistakes tourists make in Thailand?